Helping You Get Acupuncture From The Best Providers

 Making A Case For Verifying Your Health Insurance Coverage

-Dr. Debra’s office always verifies health insurance and because of the passage of House Bill 1186 in 2011, physical therapists no longer are the only ones offering dry needling – another name for acupuncture.
+Dr. Debra’s office always verifies health insurance.
+Because of the passage of House Bill 1186 in 2011, physical therapists no longer are the only ones offering dry needling.
+This is another name for acupuncture.
 Insurance companies doing business in this state now must cover acupuncture or dry needling with licensed acupuncturists.
 If they pay for you to see a physical therapist, for example, who has less training they cover acupuncture with Dr. Deb.

 Thanks to Debra Arko Novotny testimony and a small group of dedicated acupuncturists, House Bill 1186 was passed in 2011 and Coloradans noted little or no change.
 Watch the CBS News report by reporter Shaun Boyd about why this bill so needed.

 “The importance of this bill is that it updates an outdated statute.
 The law provides insurance companies with a list of professions that provide medical or related services.
 This means almost everyone with health benefits has some form of benefits even if it is not listed.
 This includes patients with a medicare supplement policy.” stated Debra when she spoke with Shaun Boyd.

 “The original statue written over thirty years ago didn’t include licensed acupuncturists.”

 “We didn’t become licensed in Colorado until 2001 and prior to this we were a registered profession since the late 1980’s; a good decade after the original statue.
 The addition of licensed acupuncturists to this statue will just make it possible for patients who have acupuncture as an insurance benefit to see a LAC or licensed acupuncturist. . . .”